Berg0162/Simcline-V2/README.md

 + NimBLE: <b>FTMS</b> and <b>CSC</b>
 + Debug:  <b>On</b>

-<b>FTMS-MITM</b> is using Serial Monitor (logging on the screen) to show you what is happening!<br>
+<b>FTMS-MITM</b> is default in Debug mode: using Serial Monitor (logging on the PC-screen) to show you what is happening!<br>

 ```
 Please write down the MAC/Device Addresses of a) your Bluetooth Smart FTMS trainer and b) your Desktop/Laptop with Zwift.
 These are presented in the Serial Monitor log file when running the MITM test code.
 This is for you own convenience since
 it helps you to identify later both devices!
-The <b>FTMS_MITM</b> detects the Mac addresses and stores these in ESP32 NVS
+The FTMS_MITM detects the Mac addresses and stores these in ESP32 NVS
 (Non-Volatile-Storage) for later use to unmistakingly establish a BLE connection with the targeted devices.
 ```
-Strictly follow <b>ALWAYS</b> the different usage instructions at the first part of the respective program codes!
+A recipe for success: follow <b>ALWAYS</b> the usage instructions at the top of the respective program codes!

 ```
 /* -----------------------------------------------------------------------------------------------------